A website is blocked or not displaying properly and you would like to troubleshoot why and unblock the website.

 See our help topic on Creating web filter policies.

 - Drag and drop the policy in the correct place (Allow would normally be on top of Block policies, and the more specific the policy, the higher up it should be).
 The change might take a minute to take effect while the configuration writer restarts.
 See our help topic, Managing web filter policies.

 - Double check the correct policy is applied with the policy tester, see our help, Testing policies.

 You can also watch the video on YouTube: https://youtu.be/1WRCzopSKDQ.

 Few things worth noting

-Allow vs Whitelist
+Allow vs Do Not Filter

-The allow action allows the user to access the site, but any HTTPS inspection rules and content modification rules will still be applied.
+The 'Allow' action allows the user to access the site, but any HTTPS inspection rules and content modification rules will still be applied.

 Site Having Issues with Authentication Exceptions

 If you are using NTLM or Kerberos (you can check under Web proxy > Authentication > Manage policies), and notice a high number of 407 codes against the website not working, make sure the site is listed in a category listed under Web proxy > Authentication > Exceptions.
 Also be careful when doing this, that this site is not blocked as Unauthenticated IPs.